-November 14, 2021 is the third annual National Seat Belt Day.
+November 14, 2023 is the fifth annual National Seat Belt Day.
 The event was originated by the Governors Highway Safety Association (GHSA), popular rideshare service Uber, and Volvo to commemorate the invention of the three-point seat-belt and promote its use.
 The Swedish carmaker created the three-point seat-belt system in 1959 and it has since become the global standard.

 Lerner and Rowe Injury Attorneys applauds these companies for promoting the use of seat belts.
 While they’re easy to take for granted, seat belts can make a huge difference between minor injuries and catastrophic injuries in the event of a car accident.
 To help you and your family understand the tremendous importance of seat belt use, our team has prepared this National Seat Belt Day blog.

 A Brief History of Seat Belt Use in America

 Seat belts have been common in America for decades, though widespread use is a more recent occurrence.
 Seat belt laws vary from state to state, so be sure to be familiar with your state’s laws, as well as the laws of any state you’re visiting.
 The good news is that primary seat belt use has been increasing; according to the GHSA, the national usage rate was 58% in 1994 and rose to 91% in 2019.